pjgrandinetti/RMNLib/README.md

 # RMNLib

+> **🚧 DEVELOPMENT STATUS: ALPHA - NOT READY FOR USE 🚧**
+>
+> **⚠️ WARNING: This project is in early development and is NOT suitable for production use.**
+>
+> - API is unstable and subject to major changes
+> - Many features are incomplete or untested
+> - Documentation may be outdated or incorrect
+> - Breaking changes will occur without notice
+> - **DO NOT USE** in any production environment
+>
+> This repository is shared for development purposes only.
+Check back later for stable releases.

 ![CI Status](https://github.com/pjgrandinetti/RMNLib/actions/workflows/ci.yml/badge.svg)
 [![Documentation Status](https://readthedocs.org/projects/RMN/badge/?version=latest)](https://RMN.readthedocs.io/en/latest/?badge=latest)

-> **⚠️ Development Status**: RMNLib is currently under active development and is not ready for production use.
-APIs may change without notice and functionality may be incomplete.
+---

 A library for multi-dimensional signal processing.